minhaz1217/Angular-with-rxjs/README.md

     npm start

 The application is visible at port 4200: [http://localhost:4200](http://localhost:4200)

-# Important

-This repository has multiple branches, have a look at the beginning of each section to see the name of the branch.

-At certain points along the course, you will be asked to checkout other remote branches other than master.
-You can view all branches that you have available remotely using the following command:

-    git branch -a

-The remote branches have their starting in origin, such as for example 1-navigation-and-containers.

-We can checkout the remote branch and start tracking it with a local branch that has the same name, by using the following command:

-      git checkout -b section-1 origin/1-navigation-and-containers

-It's also possible to download a ZIP file for a given branch,  using the branch dropdown on this page on the top left, and then selecting the Clone or Download / Download as ZIP button.

 # Made with <span style="color:red;">❤</span> By - [Minhazul Hayat Khan](https://github.com/minhaz1217)